oclipa/csharp-cheat-sheet/README.md

 Separate the construction of a complex object from its representation so that the same construction process can create different representations.
 Construct a complex object step by step and the final step returns the object.
 Also, the process of constructing an object should be generic so that it can be used to create different representations of the same object.

-Similar to Factory pattern, but more related to presenting a simplifed way for clients to create different representations of the same object.
+Similar to Factory pattern, but more related to enabling clients to create different representations of the same object.
     </code>
   </button>
 <div class="content" style="display: none;" markdown="1">